Famous Restaurant Names and Their Stories

 Celebrity chef Wolfgang Puck called his earliest restaurant Spago, which is Italian slang for spaghetti.
 Little in the name would tell you that it serves a fusion of Mediterranean and California cuisine, with a specialty in wood-fired pizzas.

 Chipotle Mexican Grill

-Founder Steve Ells came up with the name after deciding on a simple restaurant concept based off of a traditional mission-style burritos he discovered in San Francisco.
+Some of the most iconic chain restaurants have an interesting story to how they got their name, from family names to Moby Dick.
+Chipotle Mexican Grill Founder, Steve Ells, came up with the name after deciding on a simple restaurant concept based off of traditional mission-style burritos he discovered in San Francisco.
 Despite objections from friends and family that no one would know what a chipotle was or how to pronounce the name, Ells kept it.
 Today, Chipotle Mexican Grill is a leader in the realm of fast-casual restaurants, revolutionizing the American casual dining experience.